tarwin/hicetnunc-collection-generator/README.md

 I also plan on making a "slideshow" version that you can display on a screen on something like a Rasberry Pi or even cast to a Chromecast.
 Here's hoping I don't run out of steam.

+# The code

+It's a mess.
+I know.
+Just hacking things together as quick as possible to see if it works.
+It does.
+Kinda.
+I hope.
+If you want to make it nicer please fork / pull request.

+Also thanks to

 # First

 - Open H=N